 claims in 'Further information' below.

-Your social welfare local office or your local Citizens Information Centre will help you fill in your claim form.
+Your Intreo office, social welfare local office or your local Citizens Information Centre will help you fill in your claim form.

-If you need a birth, marriage or death certificate for any social welfare insurance or assistance payment it may be purchased for a reduced rate (currently €1) from your nearest Superintendent Registrars Office or the General Registrar Office (GRO).
+If you need a birth, marriage or death certificate for any social welfare insurance or assistance payment you can buy it at a reduced rate (currently €1) from your nearest Superintendent Registrars Office or the General Registrar Office (GRO).
 To get the reduced rate you need a letter or note from the Department to prove that the certificate is needed for those purposes.
 The Department of Social Protection will keep any certificates you get for a reduced fee.